What are the Jewish High Holy Days? A look at Rosh Hashanah and Yom Kippur

 The term “Days of Awe” itself is a more literal translation of the Hebrew phrasing used for the High Holy Days.

 Intentional sins were envisioned as generating impurity in the heart of the temple in Jerusalem, where God was thought to live.
-Impurity from intentional sins was believed by Israelites to be a threat to this divine presence since God might choose to leave the temple.
+Israelites believed impurity from intentional sins to be a threat to this divine presence since God might choose to leave the temple.

 The biblical description of Yom Kippur involved a series of sacrifices and rituals designed to remove sin from the people.
 For example, one goat was thought to bear the sins of the Israelites and was sent off to the wilderness, where it was consumed by Azazel, a mysterious, perhaps demonic force.
 Azazel consumed the goat and the sins that it carried.
 The term “scapegoat” in English derives from this act.